 Longhorns take care of each other, whether online or off.
 While engaging digitally with your peers, you can still practice bystander intervention.
 Being part of a community that looks out for each other even when practicing social distancing includes recognizing when someone’s digital presence is starting to show signs of extreme stress such as:

 Choose to connect online with someone you are concerned about.
 Act to schedule a video or phone chat.
 Let them know that they are supported by someone who cares.
-There are resources like the Behavior Concerns Advice Line if you’re concerned about a student, faculty, or staff member’s behavior.
+There are resources like the Behavior Concerns and COVID-19 Advice Line (BCCAL) if you’re concerned about a student, faculty, or staff member’s behavior.

 |Monday - Friday, 8am to 5pm by appointment|